microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

     ⚠️ **Important** ⚠️

-    Even if our organizations calendar does not start in January, we can still utilize this feature to sort order data.
-We would simply want to start the name (text) along with the sort by (number) in the appropriate order.
+    We can use this feature to sort our data even if our calendar does not start in January.
+Just make sure that the name (text) and the sort by (number) match the calendar order.

     **Ex.** (1 = June, 2 = July, etc.)